 The purpose of TPS is to provide protection to vulnerable people who are from countries that have serious safety issues.
 It is only appropriate to end TPS when the situation on the ground has changed for the better.
 However, that is not what is currently happening in Nicaragua.
 Quite the contrary; there are major problems in the country right now.
 Sending people back to Nicaragua will put their health, safety and wellbeing at serious risk.

 According to information provided by the Inter-American Commission on Human Rights (IACHR) more than 300 people have been killed in the civil unrest in the country since April of 2018.
 Many thousands more innocent people have been severely injured.
 Sadly, children and young adults have been caught up in the violence.

 Protests continue against the Nicaraguan government and there is reason to believe that things may continue to worsen, at least for the time being.
 DHS justified the end of TPS and the shortening of the remaining TPS period from 18 months to 12 months on the grounds that the situation in Nicaragua has changed for the better.
 That simply does not line up with the facts.

 Get Help From a Los Angeles Immigration Lawyer Today

-At the Law Office of Joshua L. Goldstein, PC, we are proud to fight aggressively for the legalization of immigrants throughout Southern California.
+At the Goldstein Immigration Lawyers, we are proud to fight aggressively for the legalization of immigrants throughout Southern California.
 To get immediate immigration law guidance, please call our Los Angeles law office today at (213) 262-2000 or reach out to us through our website.